What is the B.A.-M.D. program?

 The program is seeking academically strong students who have a wide range of interests.
 Academic strength criteria include SAT or ACT scores, high school GPA, AP courses completed or in progress, Regents scores, etc. Breadth of interests is captured by a well-organized résumé.

 Is the B.A.-M.D. program a scholarship program?

 Yes.
-B.A.-M.D. students receive a $4,000 scholarship each year.
+B.A.-M.D. students receive up to $4,000 each year.
 If a student in the B.A.-M.D. program is also a member of the Macaulay Honors College, that student will receive a full-tuition scholarship.

 Are B.A.-M.D. students guaranteed a seat in SUNY Downstate's College of Medicine?